-From Lists to Litigation: Steps a Lawyer May TakeSurvivors understandably sometimes feel anxious about the unknown aspects of taking legal action.
+Survivors can understandably feel anxious about the unknown aspects of taking legal action.
 What does it mean to go to court to seek justice, accountability, and compensation for an act of sexual abuse?

 As we described above, the lists of priests accused of sexual abuse have made it less difficult for lawyers to confirm and explore basic details of the histories of abuse suffered by those victimized by certain priests.
-In a typical matter in this day-and-age, attorneys will turn to those lists and then, if necessary, go further to investigate particular details of a client's account of the abuse.
+In a typical investigation, attorneys will turn to those lists and then, if necessary, go further to study particular details of a client's account of the abuse.

-A lawyer with experience in representing survivors in actions against clergy and Church institutions can assess what avenues may better serve the specific goals and reasons the survivor had in mind when making a credible allegation.
+A lawyer with experience in representing survivors in actions against clergy and Church institutions can assess what avenues may better serve the survivor's specific goals and needs when making a credible allegation.
 In some cases, seeking a “quietly” negotiated resolution with the Church may represent the best approach.
 In others, taking aggressive and public action may fit the bill.
-In all of these cases, experienced lawyers know that the priority is to serve the survivor's needs, and to provide sound advice to allow the survivor to decide if, when, and how to move forward.
+In all of these cases, experienced lawyers know that the priority is to serve the survivor's needs and to provide sound advice to allow the survivor to decide if, when, and how to move forward.

-Take the Action the Survivor ChoosesIn the typical case, the lawyer and survivor only act after having gathered the facts and assessed the options.
-Seeking justice and accountability for sexual abuse perpetrated by a priest is often a tense and emotionally-taxing process.
+In most cases, the lawyer and survivor only act after having gathered the facts and assessed the options.
+Seeking justice and accountability for sexual abuse perpetrated by a priest is often a tense and emotionally taxing process.
 This is true regardless of whether this is the first allegation against a particular cleric or not.